macmar5290/IoT-Message-Generator/README.md

 "Flows/Generic" -  for generic flow to customize.

-"Flows/IBM BAI" - for flows with IBM BAI connector.
+"Flows/IBM BAI" - for flows with IBM BAI 20.0.3 connector.
+Tested on single server deployment.